xingty/CatGPT/README.md

   * **other characters**

-    Any other characters will be treated as the title, and the topic's title will be updated."
+    Any other characters will be treated as a title, and the topic's title will be updated."

 ​		![operations](assets/dl_share.png)